zhaotai/react-native-select/README.md

 In android, the picker just shows as the android`s default.

-**If you have some suggestions to you.
-I`m glad to recieve your message.**
+**If you have some suggestions to me.
+I`m glad to receive your message.**

 ## How to use

 	npm install react-native-default-select

 and import it to your code

 	import Select from 'react-native-default-select'
 And then you can use it.

 ## Props